Glatzli/ERA5_3d_visualisation/README.md

 mountain-related processes.

 For the data we used ERA5 Reanalysis data of the Copernicus (https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=form) site.
-To create the webpage we used panel, a first draft was also done in via javascript as a string in python.
+To create the webpage we used panel, a first draft was also done via javascript as a string in python (file: create_webpage.py).

-All the plots are created beforehand locally, and are just displayed by the webpage.
+All the plots are created beforehand locally, the webpage is just displaying them.

 #### Note that this tool is just a first draft and not fully developed!

 ## Ideas for advancing:
 - calculate & plot vertical wind correctly? right now it is calculated via metpy, which is assuming hydrostatic conditions on synoptic scale.
 This is not the case for such a small-scale visualization!
-- in the equivalent pot temp plots there are some missing/nan values, these are from metpy calculation.
-Could these values be valid anyhow?
+- in the equivalent pot temp plots there are some missing/nan values, these are from the metpy calculation.
+Could these values be validated anyhow?
 - optimize the webpage display:
 - display of time in proper format (right now the plots are scrolled changed by a discreteslider using the name of the plots, f.e. the date is shown as the string by which the file is saved!)